dimaMachina/graphql-eslint/docs/rules/no-hashtag-description.md

 - Requires GraphQL Operations: `false` [ℹ️](../../README.md#extended-linting-rules-with-siblings-operations)

 Requires to use `"""` or `"` for adding a GraphQL description instead of `#`.
-This rule allows you to use hashtag for comments, as long as it's not attached to a AST definition.
+Allows to use hashtag for comments, as long as it's not attached to an AST definition.

 ## Usage Examples